Glow Maple Ridge is a series of Christmas light displays in downtown Maple Ridge in late November, the month of December and beginning of January.

-In the Memorial Peace Park in 2020, between 224th Street and the ACT Arts Centre, there was a sparkling artificial Christmas tree, a globe-like structure you could go inside, and a light tunnel you could walk through.
+In Memorial Peace Park in 2021, there was a sparkling artificial Christmas tree, a globe-like structure you could go inside and a light tunnel to walk through.
 There was also a large real tree that lit up extra when you sang underneath it or made a noise.
-The city’s landmark band shelter was also lit up.
+The city’s landmark band shelter was also lit up last.
 It was all very pretty!

-The displays at Glow Maple Ridge were beautiful, perfect for selfie photo opportunities and easy to enjoy while physically distancing from other people.
-We went on a Friday evening in early December, soon after it got dark, and found only one or two other people in the vicinity of each display.
-It was quiet, which made it especially nice (and great for a year like 2020).
+The displays at Glow Maple Ridge are beautiful and perfect for selfie photo opportunities.
+In 2020 we went on a Friday evening in early December, soon after it got dark, and found only one or two other people in the vicinity of each display.
+It was quiet, which made it especially nice.

 Other Things to Do in the Area

-Glow Maple Ridge in 2020 wasn’t an attraction you would have travelled across the Lower Mainland to see and then turn around and go home, like you might have done with an event like Glow Christmas.
-Rather, it’s something that everyone in Maple Ridge should have went to and admired over the holiday season.
-It was also recommended for people passing through Maple Ridge after dark and wanting a quick look and a stretch, or it would have been good to check it out after getting a bite to eat in one of the area restaurants.
+Glow Maple Ridge isn’t an attraction you might travel across the Lower Mainland to see and then turn around and go home, like you might with an event like Glow Christmas in Langley.
+Rather, it’s something that everyone in Maple Ridge can go to and admire over the holiday season.
+It’s also recommended for people passing through Maple Ridge after dark and wanting a quick look and a stretch, or good to check it out after getting a bite to eat in one of the area’s restaurants.

-If coming from Vancouver, we recommend visiting Glow Maple Ridge after visiting one of the various beautiful parks in and around Maple Ridge most years.
+If coming from Vancouver, we recommend visiting Glow Maple Ridge after visiting one of the various beautiful parks in and around Maple Ridge.
 These include places like Kanata Creek and Golden Ears Provincial Park.
-Explore one of the parks during the afternoon, being sure to leave before dusk, and then drop by downtown Maple Ridge for dinner and a look around.
+Explore one of the parks during the afternoon (being sure to leave before dusk), and then drop by downtown Maple Ridge for dinner and a look around.

 Glow Maple Ridge Video

 To get an idea of what the Christmas illuminations and light displays look like, check out the following video from the 2020 season.
 The place looked pretty much the same in 2021, although in the evenings there was usually a band or group of singers performing in the bandstand.

 Other Christmas Lights to Check Out